LavaGang/MelonLoader.Installer/README.md

 2. Make sure you have all the [Requirements](#requirements) Installed before attempting to Un-Install.
 3. Open the Tab named Automated.
 4. Click the SELECT Button.
-5. Select and Open the Game's EXE in the Game's Installation Folder.
+5. Select and Open the Game's Shortcut or the Game's EXE in the Game's Installation Folder.
 6. Click the UN-INSTALL button.

 --